Nek5000/nekRS/README.md

 * ALE formulation for moving mesh support
 * VisIt & Paraview support for data analysis and visualization

-Note, the code is an early state so it's very likely that you run into undiscovered issues.
-Moreover it's evolving quickly so things might change from one version to another without being backward compatible.

 ## Build Instructions

 Requirements: